-The principal, the school nurse, the guidance counselor and other staff as needed make up the Three Bridges School Attendance/Tardiness Committee.
+The principal, the school nurse, the guidance counselor and other staff, as needed, make up the Whitehouse School Attendance/Tardiness Committee.
 This committee reviews student attendance and arrival patterns.
-You will be notified if we are concerned about your child's attendance/tardiness or if the number of absences approaches the limit established by our Board of Education.
-We will discuss the reasons for your child's absences/tardiness and determine an appropriate course of action.
-Children must attend 160 days or else retention may be recommended.
+You will be notified if we are concerned about your child's attendance/tardiness or if the number of absences approaches the twenty-day limit established by New Jersey state law.
+We will discuss the reasons for your child's absences/tardiness and determine an appropriate solution.